tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

             :dedent:

         :param any data: configuration data
-        :param string path: path to the target node in the dot notation
+        :param string/table path: path to the target node as:
+                                  -   a string in the dot notation
-        :param table path: path to the target node in an array-like table
+                                  -   an array-like table

         :return: data at the given path